 However, do you know that automatic welding has been around for a few decades now?
-In practice, welding is not only done by the hand of the welder, but there’s actually a machine that capable to weld just fine without the need of welder.
+In practice, welding is not only done by the hand of the welder but there’s actually a machine that capable of weld just fine without the need for a welder.
 You know what I’m talking about if you ever heard the name Submerged Arc Welding (SAW in short).
 Don’t worry if you haven’t, just finish this article and you’ll learn the wonder of Submerged Arc Welding.

 Submerged Arc Welding Definition

 Due to the process of being fully automatic or mechanized, submerged arc welding is very productive with its high deposition rate.
-Ranging from 9 – 10 times of those stick welding deposition rate.
+Ranging from 9 – 10 times of those stick welding deposition rates.
 However, submerged arc welding also has a few disadvantages.
-Being mechanized welding itself, this puts a limit to SAW application in term of welding position.
+Being mechanized welding itself, this puts a limit to SAW application in terms of welding position.

-Therefore, the heat spread in the base metal resulting in greater dilution and heat affected zone (HAZ).
-Still, the SAW is popular and found its application in many industry and fabrication.
+Therefore, the heat spreads in the base metal resulting in greater dilution and heat-affected zone (HAZ).
+Still, the SAW is popular and found its application in many industries and fabrication.

 Submerged Arc Welding Equipment

 Submerged Arc Welding machine is its own machine that consisted of a few important parts.
 The Basic SAW machine looks like the diagram in figure 3.
 Just like in every welding machine, especially the arc welding machine, there’s a transformer that generates the required welding current and voltage from your regular electric outlet.
 Most of the time this transformer and its control panel are mostly digital and look pretty advanced.